digievostudio/dream-car-finder/OurJourney.md

 On searching the internet we found the php+mysql way for building a website with database.

 Some of us were into android developement and has heard about firebase.
 We decided to use **firebase** since it provide an easy way to access and update database.
 But none of us had any idea about **javascript**.
 But since we knew C++ ,the language seemed similar in logic.
+For hosting the website , *firebase hosting* was used.

 We used **stackoverflow** extensively and so was **w3schools** and **tutorialspoint**.
 Also the well documented firebase guides and API reference helped us in our way.